CJSpohn/Travel-Tracker/README.md

 ## Technologies

-The project was written in HTML, CSS with SASS, JavaScript and bundled through webpack.
+The project was written in HTML, CSS with Sass, JavaScript and bundled through webpack.

 Unit testing was accomplished through node.js using Mocha and Chai.